Brunno-DaSilva/restapi-design-notes/README.md

 |              |        Headers            |
 |              |    Request Body           |

 **What are URIs?**

-- URIS are just paths to resources
+- URIs are just paths to resources
     - restdesign.dev/people
 - Query strings for non-data elements
     - format, sorting, searching, etc.